tkhshmsy/qtbug-eglfs-rotate-screen/README.md

 * The movable range of the mouse cursor is (0, -424)-(600, 600) (in the coordinate system before rotation)
 * The display origin of the window becomes (0, -424) (in the coordinate system before rotation)

-At least I think it's strange that the origin after rotation is outside the screen.
+At least It's strange that the origin after rotation is outside the screen, I think.
 Also, shouldn't the movable range of the mouse be the same as Widget application ?

 On the other hand, the following is the specification of the display system, so it is not a problem, I think.
 * Since it is an OpenGL application, the display contents are not rotated.

+This issue is confirmed in the following environment.
+* Qt 5.15.10
+  * i.MX8
+  * Jetson Xavier NX (JetPack 4.6.2)
+* Qt 6.4.1
+  * Jetson Xavier NX (JetPack 4.6.2)

 ## Related Links
 - [QTBUG-103851](https://bugreports.qt.io/browse/QTBUG-103851) Wayland compositor with QT_QPA_EGLFS_ROTATION shows window out of alignment